Kroketje292/Root-project/README.md

 # Uitprobeersel
-Simpel Webserver.
-Download and install this script and execute it on a linux (ubuntu) machine.
+Simple web server.
+Download and install one of the scripts in the script(s) folder and run it on a Linux (Ubuntu) or Windows (10) machine.